 Although I've talked about plenty of fantasy novel in my reviews over the past few months, it's been a long time since I've given you an update on my fantasy-favourite.
 A comprehensive review of all my current favourites, if you will.
 Today I'm here to talk about my 10 favourite fantasy-series, as off this moment in time, as well as 5 honourable mentions and 5 series on my short-term TBR that I hope will feature in the my next favourite-list.
-As a bonus, I'll also talk shortly about some of my fantasy-favourites from other medial, including TV, film and videogames.
+As a bonus, I'll also talk shortly about some of my fantasy-favourites from other media, including TV, film and videogames.

 The following list is created in roughly the order I read them in, as I couldn't be asked to pick a favourite amongst my darlings...